vinicentus/uplink_dart/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# storj.dart
+# uplink_dart
-Dart wrapper for the Uplink (Storj) GO library
+Dart wrapper for the Storj Uplink GO library

 This repository currently relies on you to compile a verision of [uplink-c](https://github.com/storj/uplink-c)